phouse512/circlefiles/README.md

 1. Ensure xcode is installed ahead of time, using `xcode-select --install`.
 2. Upgrade pip: `sudo pip3 install --upgrade pip`
-3. Install ansible using pip3 with `pip3 install ansible`
+3. Install ansible using pip3 with `pip3 install ansible`.
+You may find that `ansible` and `ansible-galaxy` don't show up in your path after install.
+In my case on macOS 12.2.1 Monterey, I had to manually add the default python install bin to my path with the following:
+`export PATH=$PATH:~/Library/Python/3.8/bin`.
 4. Download / clone this repo.

 To run the playbooks, we need to install imported Ansible roles and then run the actual playbook: